 Further evidence of the lifestyle of the Maya can be given through skeletal evidence found in the Tikal burials.
 Investigations of the remains found in Tikal show a distinctive pattern of skewed skulls among the people residing in the Central Acropolis (Smith & Masson, 2000).

-Deliberate alteration of normal head shape was adopted first by women of nobility before it became a common practise among citizens of their sex.
-Similarly, the noble males adopted an analogous practise with distorting head shape, before it was uncovered from citizens of the lower class burials (Smith & Masson, 2000).
+Deliberate alteration of normal head shape was adopted first by women of nobility before it became a common practice among citizens of their sex.
+Similarly, the noble males adopted an analogous practice with distorting head shape, before it was uncovered from citizens of the lower class burials (Smith & Masson, 2000).

 Analysis of the material identify class differences in diet which assists archaeologists in evaluating the diverse life experiences people endure as a result of unequal access to resources (Golden & Borgstede, 2004).
 As expected the aristocrats in Tikal indicate a more favourable nutrient intake in comparison to other citizens of the community.
 Because of their favoured circumstances, including a higher protein diet people of royal status were best able to reach their full potential.
 It was also concluded that skeletons uncovered from royal burials were older, indicating a greater life expectancy of the aristocrats exceeding up to sixty years of age.
 Conversely, the mean age of the lower class citizens were approximately forty years old (Smith & Masson, 2000).

-The distinctive divergence in diet becomes more extreme by the ends of the classic period, where malnutrition and disease in lower class citizens of Tikal is amplified (Wright & White, 1996).
+The distinctive divergence in the diet becomes more extreme by the ends of the classic period, where malnutrition and disease in lower-class citizens of Tikal is amplified (Wright & White, 1996).